Ancient Greek literature: Lyric poetry

 Lyric poetry received its name from the fact that it was originally sung by individuals or a chorus accompanied by the instrument called the lyre.
-Despite the name, the lyric poetry in this general meaning was divided in four genres, two of which were not accompanied by cithara, but by flute.
-These two latter genres were elegiac poetry and iambic poetry.
-Both were written in the Ionic dialect.
-Elegiac poems were written in elegiac couplets and iambic poems were written in iambic trimeter.
-The first of the lyric poets was probably Archilochus of Paros, 7th century BC, the most important iambic poet.
-Only fragments remain of his work, as is the case with most of the poets.
-The few remnants suggest that he was an embittered adventurer who led a very turbulent life.

-Many lyric poems were written in the Aeolic dialect.
 Lyric poems often employed highly varied poetic meters.

 The most famous of all lyric poets were the so-called "Nine Lyric Poets".
 Of all the lyric poets, Sappho of Lesbos (c.
 630 – c.
-570 BC) was by far the most widely revered.
+570 BC), who wrote in the Aeolic dialect, was by far the most widely revered.
 In antiquity, her poems were regarded with the same degree of respect as the poems of Homer.
 Only one of her poems, "Ode to Aphrodite", has survived to the present day in its original, completed form.
 In addition to Sappho, her contemporary Alcaeus of Lesbos was also notable for monodic lyric poetry.

-The poetry written by Alcman was considered beautiful, even though he wrote exclusively in the Doric dialect, which was normally considered unpleasant to hear.
+The poetry written by Alcman was written in the Doric dialect.
 The later poet Pindar of Thebes was renowned for his choral lyric poetry.

+Hellenistic poetry

+The genre of bucolic poetry was first developed by the poet Theocritus.
+The Roman Virgil later wrote his Eclogues in this genre.

+Callimachus, a scholar at the Library of Alexandria, composed the Aetia ("Causes"), a long poem written in four volumes of elegiac couplets describing the legendary origins of obscure customs, festivals, and names.
+Callimachus also wrote short poems for special occasions and at least one short epic, the Ibis, which was directed against his former pupil Apollonius.